JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Editorial_Windows_of_Opportunity.md

 </figure>

-> “The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+> “The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.” (<a id="a36_304"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

 This quotation from UB 2:7.10 of _The Urantia Book_ is obviously self-referential.
 We are expected to take from the Papers that which will advance the cause of the “kingdom” and present it in forms that are comprehensible to our brothers and sisters at all levels of human understanding.